myrmex-org/myrmex/docs/planet-express.md

 *Planet Express* wants to provide an `OpenAPI` (aka `Swagger`) specification to document the endpoints for development teams that integrate the services.

-To avoid exposing and documenting endpoints not needed by some API consumers, *Planet Express* wants a different API for each type of client application :
+To avoid exposing and documenting endpoints not needed by some API consumers, *Planet Express* wants a specific API for each type of client application :
-`sender`, `recipients` and `back-office`.
+`sender`, `recipient` and `back-office`.

 These three APIs belong to the same application and share the same code base.
 The `back-office` API will provide access to all functionalities while the consumers of the `sender` and the `recipient` APIs will only have access to endpoints that are useful for them.